In 2013, Langdon Cook published The Mushroom Hunters. He was interviewed on NPR, and the ensuing discussion was all too familiar.

-The first comment posted to the interview describes the massive trashing of the woods committed by commercial mushroom hunters.
+The first comment posted describes the massive trashing of the woods committed by commercial mushroom hunters.
 Trashing, or more specifically, ransacking the woods, is the second of the three main objections I hear over and over again to me teaching foraging as a way to make money.
 Even my girlfriend doesn’t agree with me.
 Since I’m working on getting foraging taught across the country as a basic skill, I hear this concern all the time.
 And it’s a valid one.
 After all, to “pillage” is what the word forage means.

 My answer is that of course many commercial mushroom hunters don’t care about the woods: most people don’t!
 The problem is much bigger than that.